xiaoluoboding/sql-repl/README.md

 # SQL REPL

-Just a SQL REPL for web.
+Just a SQL REPL Tools for web.

 ## ✨ Features

 * 🔍 SQL query editor with syntax highlighting
 * ↕️ SQL query editor with Split Panes，so you could resize it as you wish
+* 🗒️ Table View with sorter
-* 🌛 Darkmode
+* 🌛 Darkmode support
+* 🌍 i18n support

 SQL REPL now support connecting to the following databases: